 Think of your favorite website, app, software tool at work, or digital space where you like to hang out.
 Then consider why it’s your favorite.
 Maybe it’s the colors and images, how easy it is to use, or the way it makes your life easier.
 Perhaps it’s just an enjoyable way to spend some time.

 You might wonder who designed the app’s visual appearance or who decided to put a specific interactive element just where you needed it at just the right time.
-The web design and UX teams get all the glory for those usability decisions.
-But it was a UI developer that took the design vision and transformed it into the user interface of your favorite website or app.
+The web design and UX teams usually get all the credit and glory for those usability decisions.
+But, in reality, it was a UI developer that took the design vision and transformed it into the user interface of your favorite website or app.

 Sitting between the creative genius of the UI and UX designers and the technical masters on the software development team, the UI web developer builds the pixel-perfect interfaces that help bring the user experience to life in your digital world.
-Keep reading to understand more about the UI developer role, how it fits into a product team, and why you need a UI developer for your next product or feature build.
+Keep reading to understand more about the role, what is a UI developer, why it shouldn’t be confused with similar roles, how it fits into a product team, and why you need a UI developer for your next product or feature build.

 The Art of User Interface Development

 User interface development is the collective result of understanding product business objectives, appreciating the nuance of the design intent, and delivering that vision for the ultimate creation of working software.
 Led by UI developers, this shared process involves creating and curating a user interface flow that makes user’s interaction simple, intuitive and as efficient as possible, all while accomplishing business and user goals.